-Since the inception of the United States of America, Indigenous nations have unfortunately been omitted from the country’s narrative through the lack of land acknowledgment and underdeveloped curriculums in education.
+Since the inception of the United States of America, indigenous nations have unfortunately been omitted from the country’s narrative through the lack of land acknowledgment and underdeveloped curriculums in education.
 As we move towards a more inclusive society, many Native Americans continue to courageously advocate for respectful visibility in all aspects of their lives.
-In an assignment for Outside Magazine, Sante Fe, New Mexico-based photographer Minesh Bacrania recently captured two Native American women, whose brewery was built from the multi-generational relationship they have with their land.
+In an assignment for Outside Magazine, Sante Fe, New Mexico-based Minesh Bacrania recently photographed two Native American women, whose brewery was built from the multi-generational relationship they have with their land.

 I had originally shot Shyla and Missy for another feature in 2019, so I called them up and we figured out a plan on how to delve a little deeper into their story.

 As the first brewery in the U.S. owned by Native American women, Bow & Arrow Brewery is at the forefront of a revolution, paving the way for other women of color to enter the predominantly male microbrewing industry.
 Yet what sets Shyla and Missy’s ales apart, is their commitment to representing the indigenous perspective by sourcing and cultivating plants from their native land.

 Shyla and Missy really leverage their platform to speak about the land we live on and to ask other breweries to acknowledge the history of that land too.

 Because the feature was set to publish in September, Minesh spoke with Missy and Shyla in late spring to determine locations that are relevant to their story.
 The three agreed to focus the images for the article on the brewery’s orchards located south of Albuquerque, however, the harsh drought that has persisted throughout the southwest led them to consider other scenic locations.

 We were waiting for the summer rains to come, which they never did, so come June we decided to approach the project a little differently!